jupyter/tmpnb/README.md

 #### Development

+*WARNING* The `Makefile` used in the commands below assume your containers can be deleted.
+Please work on an isolated machine and read the `cleanup` target in the `Makefile` prior to executing.

 ```
 git clone https://github.com/jupyter/tmpnb.git
 cd tmpnb

 # Kick off the proxy and run the server.
 # Runs on all interfaces on port 8000 by default.
+# NOTE: stops and deletes all containers
 make dev
 ```